 - Celebrating women dairy farmers from coast to coast.

-- Interview with three inspiring women Canadian dairy farmers.
+- Interview with inspiring women Canadian dairy farmers.

-Every March 8th , the global community comes together to acknowledge the social, economic, and political achievements of all women on International Women’s Day.
+Every March 8th, the global community comes together to acknowledge and celebrate the social, economic, and political achievements of all women on International Women’s Day.

 Every day is a new opportunity for women dairy famers to challenge themselves and the industry, to bring about the change they want to see.

-In keeping with the spirit of celebrating the contributions of our peers, we sat down with three outstanding women dairy farmers to learn how they are inspiring tomorrow’s agricultural leaders.
+In keeping with the spirit of celebrating the contributions of our peers, we sat down with these outstanding women dairy farmers to learn how they are inspiring tomorrow’s agricultural leaders.

 Marianne den Haan (MDH)